poetry https://python-poetry.org/ for

 We maintain several makefile targets that can be used to front end poetry.

 To maintain dependencies between packages within our repository, we specify all intra repo dependencies as dev dependencies with relative directory source paths.
-When when we generate setup.py files we do so sans any dev dependencies, which we resolve during generation to the latest version, frozen or semver compatible, per source directory development dependency.
+Our wheel building process converts the dev path dependency to a released version reference as a regular dependency.

 Currently a result of this process we only publish wheels instead of sdists as the later don’t contain the intra repo dependencies.